Vegetable-SYC/IMU_Fusion_SYC/README.md

-# IMU_Fusion_SYC   v1.0.0
+# IMU_Fusion_SYC   v1.0.1

 The data of MPU6050 and QMC5883L can be read, and the data fusion of both can be realized

 ## **How** to use?

-you can see example sketch, It includes how to read the data and how to get the merged data.
+you can see [example sketch](https://github.com/Vegetable-SYC/IMU_Fusion_SYC), It includes how to read the data and how to get the merged data.